espocrm/documentation/docs/development/metadata/client-defs.md

 *string*

 A create handler.
 Provides attributes when creating a new related record.
 Should have a method *getAttributes* returning a promise.

+### selectMandatoryAttributeList

+*string[]*

+*As of v8.0.*

+Attributes to be selected when selecting records.
+Can be useful for a select handler when need to copy some attributes for a related record.

 ## additionalLayouts